ahmedmonged/A-B-test-compare-between-two-versions-/README.md

 A/B testing is widely used in various industries, including e-commerce, digital marketing, and web development, to continuously improve user experiences and drive better business outcomes.

+### Prerequisites
+This is a Python project so you need a Python notebook like jupyter or  any alternative and this is generally what will be needed:
+- Jupyter notebook
+- Pandas library
+- Numpy library
+- Matplotlib library
+- Statsmodels library
+- Scikit-learn library